It seems Take That singer and former X Factor judge, Gary Barlow

 When asked about his hair, Barlow replied: "It's departing so quickly now, I thought 'for the last time, I'm going blond'."

-Of course Barlow will have access to top colourists and hair stylists who will undoubtedly do everything they can to minimise any damage from chemical or heat-styling.
-But what they can’t do is use cosmetic methods to stop his Male Pattern Baldness.
+Of course Barlow will have access to top colourists and hair stylists who will undoubtedly do everything they can to minimise any damage from chemical or heat-styling

 Addressing signs of hair loss

-Finasteride 1mg is an oral DHT blocker – DHT, or dihydrotestosterone, being the hormone which causes thinning hair in people affected by genetic hair loss.
-It is taken in tablet form once a day and inhibits the production of DHT, directly tackling the root cause of male pattern baldness.
+, being the hormone which causes thinning hair in people affected by genetic hair loss.
+It is taken in tablet form once a day and inhibits the formation of DHT, directly tackling the root cause of male pattern baldness.